Building a Parish Marriage Ministry

 How do we get members?

-- Identify possible candidates by prayerful discernment with the parish priest.
+- Identify possible candidates by prayerful discernment with the parish priest and parish leadership.

 - Approach candidates with a personal invitation to join the M-Team.